GeometryZero: Advancing Geometry Solving via Group Contrastive Policy Optimization: Introduction

-In summary, our contributions can be summarized as follows: \textbf{(1)} We validate that through auxiliary construction during their reasoning process, LLMs can better solve complex tasks in geometric problem solving scenarios, where they utilize both contextual and altered formal languages for auxiliary construction. \textbf{(2)} A novel reinforcement learning method called Group Contrastive Policy Optimization is proposed in our work, which flexibly provides either encouraging or punishing signals for auxiliary construction across different samples during reinforcement learning, avoiding models from indiscriminately applying auxiliary constructions while maintaining their benefits when strategically justified. \textbf{(3)}~We train GeometryZero models, a series of lightweight geometric reasoning models that judiciously determine when to employ auxiliary construction.
-We conduct extensive experiments on them and baselines, along with an in-depth ablation study on GCPO to validate the effectiveness of each component, plus detailed analyses revealing key insights about our approach.
+\begin{itemize} \item We validate that through auxiliary construction during their reasoning process, LLMs can better solve complex tasks in geometric problem solving scenarios, where they utilize both contextual and altered formal languages for auxiliary construction. \item A novel reinforcement learning method called GCPO is proposed in our work, which flexibly provides either encouraging or punishing signals for auxiliary construction across different samples during reinforcement learning, avoiding models from indiscriminately applying auxiliary constructions while maintaining their benefits when strategically justified. \item We train GeometryZero, a family of lightweight geometric reasoning models that selectively use auxiliary constructions.
+We evaluate them against strong baselines, perform ablations on GCPO, and provide detailed analyses to uncover key insights. \end{itemize}